-NOVEMBER REWIND: WIRE DO A NUMBER ON OXFORD BULLY.
-MOSLEY FALLS.
+NOVEMBER REWIND: WIRE DO A NUMBER ON THE OXFORD BULLY.
+CHUCK MOSLEY FALLS.

 You know when you get an album that grabs you so much on first listen that you’re reduced to a state of stationary captivation, rooted speaker-side by some sort of slow motion epiphany?
 Like you’ve been shown a new way, something big and beyond your shrinked mind?